 These factors combined make it a sustainable solution: properly maintained, the Rice Bag house will last a lifetime; repairs and replacements can be easily made with locally found materials; most importantly, skills and expertise gained by individuals from building the Rice Bag house may be passed on to others and down generations to come!

 All we need to do is to get the ball rolling, and this is where we need your help to MAKE HOPE REAL.
 For every S$1,500, we will be able to provide a displaced family with the materials to build a 200 square-feet Rice Bag house.

 I want to help

 To sponsor a house at $1,500 per house, please click the thumbnail below.

-To make a donation of any amount to support the Raise The Roof Project, please click the thumbnail below and specify "Raise The Roof" under the Note to Seller box.
+To make a donation of any amount to support the Raise The Roof Project, please click the thumbnail below and specify “Raise The Roof” in the Remarks field.